 - Educate your team on the importance of avoiding potentially vulnerable third-party applications (such as password managers)

-- Refocus your IT resources to prioritise data security and provide real-time protection in support of whatever software-based protections are baked into the apps you’re using.
+- Refocus your IT resources to prioritize data security and provide real-time protection in support of whatever software-based protections are baked into the apps you’re using.

 Logging of all application activity should be universal and constant, with the data available in real-time for immediate analysis in the event of suspicious or dangerous network activity.

 Ensure your IT function has plans in place for protecting infrastructure as well, including firewalls, account management based on security levels, and comprehensive backups to protect business continuity and prevent data loss in the event of disaster.

 3. Develop and Continuously Update Your Data Security Policy

 Set high standards for password complexity and security.
 Choose applications that support single sign-on across modules (either proprietary or using tools like Microsoft’s Active Directory or Google Accounts).
 Set firm limits on the use of personal devices for accessing SaaS applications to reduce the risk of unauthorized access.
 These are just a few of the things you can add to your data security policy to protect data, operations, and company from needless risk.